 Awards of the University

 16. The following awards are made by the University.
-Where the introduction of an award not on the following list is proposed, advice should first be sought from the Directorate of Quality Enhancement and Standards.
+Where the introduction of an award not on the following list is proposed, advice should first be sought from Quality Enhancement and Standards.

 Taught awards at FHEQ1 level 4